This Data Processing Agreement is between

 a) The User accesses the Service from a country outside of the EU/EEA.
 Thereby the Personal Data is made available to the User outside the EU/EEA, even though the Personal Data is stored within the EU/EEA.

-b) The Data Processor transfers and replicates Personal Data to a Sub-Sub-Processor’s data centre outside the EU/EEA for performance reasons.
+b) The Data Processor transfers and replicates Personal Data to a Sub-Sub-Processor’s data center outside the EU/EEA for performance reasons.

 6.2 Currently uQualio does not transfer Personal Data outside the EU/EEA as described in clause 6.1 b), cf. Appendix C.